ucsb-cs8/w20/_lab/lab07.md

 If you run `mostCommonWords("input1.txt", 1)`, this function should essentially return the mode value from the file (the word that occurs most often).
 To be able to return **the list** of most common words, you will need to count how many times each word occurred in a file.
 Implement `wordFrequency` to help you first count the words in a file, then `mostCommonWords()` can sort them by the frequencies and store `N` of them into the returned list.

 * Test your function by making sure your input file has something like "hello hello hello world" and that you are able to return "hello" as the most frequently occuring word.
+* Test your function by making sure if your "input1.txt" has something like "hello hello hello world" and you call `mostCommonWords("input1.txt", 2)`, the function correctly returns `['hello', 'world']`.
+* Test your function by making sure if your "input2.txt" has something like "hello world world world" and you call `mostCommonWords("input2.txt", 2)`, the function correctly returns `['world', 'hello']`.
+* Test your function by making sure if your "input2.txt" has something like "hello world world world" and you call `mostCommonWords("input2.txt", 3)`, the function correctly prints `[Error] The "input2.txt" contains 2 unique words.`.
+Check that it also returns `None`.